Pat Mullins: Personal life

 Born in 1937 in St. Albans, West Virginia, Mullins graduated from St. Albans High School in 1955.
-He received his BA from Columbia University, majoring in Journalism, where he served as sports editor of the college daily newspaper, the Spectator, and a JD from George Washington University.
+He received his BA from Columbia University, majoring in economics, where he served as sports editor of the college daily newspaper, the Spectator, and a JD from George Washington University.
 He had four children with his wife Jackie, who died in 2010, Cathy, Steve, Mike and Debbie.
 He had 6 grandchildren, Greg Trotto, Jr., Sydney Trotto, Matthew Jackson "Moon" Mullins, Kiersten Mullins, Amanda Mullins, and Sabrina Mullins.
-He lived in Annandale, Virginia, which is in Fairfax County, from 1965–1997, and moved to Bumpass, Virginia, in Louisa County, where he lived until his death.
+He lived in Annandale, Virginia, which is in Fairfax County, from 1965 to 1997, and moved to Bumpass, Virginia, in Louisa County, where he lived until his death.

 Professionally, Mullins was one of the top Equine Insurance Brokers in the United States.
 He achieved his CPCU status in insurance.
 He began his career with Victor Schinnerer and Companies in Washington, DC in the late 1950s.
 From there he worked at Marsh McLennan until the 1980s when he co-founded Best Insurance Company in Annandale, Virginia.
 He later founded Mullins and Associates, another insurance brokerage firm, which was acquired by the Rhulen Agency out of New York.
 Markel Insurance Company of Richmond, Virginia acquired the Equine Insurance division of the Rhulen Agency and Pat went to work with Markel in 1992.
 He continued working at Markel Corporation until his death in 2017.

 Mullins was active in the community having served as head of many different organizations including: Annandale Rotary Club, Annandale Chamber of Commerce, Wakefield Forest Elementary PTA, Fairfax County Council of PTAs, Turnpike Basketball League, Annandale/Springfield National Little League, District Governor of Rotary, the Annandale United Methodist Church Methodist Youth Fellowship (MYF), the National Association of Riding for the Handicapped (now Path International), and many other groups.